PepsiCo CEO Ramon Laguarta meets PM Modi as full board lands in India amid trade strains

 ADVERTISEMENT

-PepsiCo Inc’s global chairman and CEO Ramon Laguarta reportedly met Prime Minister Narendra Modi in New Delhi on September 16, marking the first-ever interaction between the two leaders in India.
+PepsiCo’s global chairman and CEO Ramon Laguarta met Prime Minister Narendra Modi in New Delhi on September 16, marking the first-ever interaction between the two in India, sources confirmed to Storyboard18.
+The meeting comes at a sensitive moment in Indo-US relations- amid trade frictions and ongoing negotiations on a bilateral trade pact.

 Read more: 'International business is largest growth engine, India in a good place': PepsiCo CEO Ramon Laguarta says

-The meeting was attended by the entire PepsiCo board, according to an ET report.
-This comes at a sensitive moment in Indo-US relations- amid trade frictions, fresh GST hikes on sugary drinks, and ongoing negotiations on a bilateral trade pact.

-From September 22, the GST Council raised levies on sugary aerated drinks to 40% under the ‘sin tax’ category, though PepsiCo reportedly has said the move won’t immediately alter consumer prices.

 It is to be noted that this is the first time in nearly a decade that PepsiCo has flown down its full board to India, underscoring the country’s rising weight in its global strategy.
-The report noted that the senior leadership team is in India for a three-day schedule as part of its quarterly executive committee meeting, which rotates across key markets.
+The senior leadership team reportedly is in India for a three-day schedule as part of its quarterly executive committee meeting, which rotates across key markets.
 After a day in Delhi, the delegation reportedly will continue to Hyderabad, where the company’s Global Capability Centre is based.

-In April, Laguarta had led a team of over two dozen global executives from the company’s snacks business on a similar India tour.

 Read more: We strive to be globally knowledgeable while being locally relevant: Gianmauro Vella of PepsiCo